 If you’ve just joined MZed Pro, you may be wondering which course is a good starting point on your journey to learn filmmaking.
 What should you watch first?

 Whether you’re a beginner or advanced filmmaker, documentary or fiction creator, there is a wealth of knowledge packed in our lineup of courses.
-Currently there are nearly 30 courses, totaling over 200 hours of education.
+Currently there are nearly over 50 courses, totaling nearly 400 hours of education.
 And in each of those hours is a carefully developed lesson plan that’s an essential piece to the overall course goals.